Ticket purchase flow

 The redesign of Planet’s ticket purchase flow showcased the value of targeted improvements.
 The approach allowed our small engineering team to work through the changes at a great pace, and delivered the results we expected.

-We saw lower cart abandon rates on average after the redesign shipped.
+We saw lower cart abandon rates on average after the changes shipped.

 We saw less customer support emails regarding ticketing, especially those enquiring about ticket conditions, age requirements, and accessibility.
-This resulted in less manual work for our team.
+That translated to less manual work for our team.

-The number of steps to find age restrictions and accessibility info was reduced to 1, and the checkout funnel required significantly less effort from digital wallet users.
+The number of steps to find age restrictions and accessibility details was reduced to 1, and the checkout funnel required significantly less effort from digital wallet users.